How AI is Changing Home Insurance: Drone Inspections, Satellite Imagery & Your Rates

 • Trampolines or pools without safety features

-A flagged property can receive a demand to remediate within 30–60 days, a premium increase at renewal, or an outright non-renewal notice.
-If you've been dropped, learn your options during the home insurance affordability crisis.
+Florida leads the nation in home insurance non-renewals, with the state's non-renewal rate in 2023 hitting 2.99%, up 280% from 2018, the steepest rise in the nation.
+A flagged property can receive a demand to remediate within 30 to 60 days, a premium increase at renewal, or an outright non-renewal notice.
+If you've been dropped, understanding what insurers look for during underwriting can help you find replacement coverage faster.

 Algorithmic Bias and Accuracy Concerns

 AI models trained on historical underwriting data can inherit the biases embedded in that data.
-Class-action lawsuits in states including California and Illinois have accused insurers of using AI tools to delay or wrongfully deny claims, with some alleging discriminatory outcomes for minority policyholders.
-Beyond bias, AI assessments can also simply be wrong — misidentifying an old satellite image, flagging a repaired issue that no longer exists, or miscalculating roof age based on image quality.
+Ongoing class-action lawsuits against several major health insurers have accused them of using AI tools to wrongfully deny claims, and courts have started ordering broad discovery into how those algorithms work.
+Policyholder attorneys expect similar suits to spread to homeowners insurance, where AI assessments can also simply be wrong: misidentifying an old satellite image, flagging a repaired issue that no longer exists, or miscalculating roof age from low-resolution imagery.
+Notably, the Colorado Division of Insurance's Bulletin B-5.57 is one of the clearest statements yet that while aerial imagery is useful, it is not infallible and should not be treated as determinative.

 Compare Home Insurance Plans in Ohio